What’s the Best Type of Bicycle for Exercise?

 The frame is 6061 aluminum alloy, with a carbon fork, and it sports a Shimano Sora drivetrain with 18 speeds, including integrated brake shifters on the aero bars.

-If your budget is bigger and you’re looking for high-end performance, we wrote an article on some great road bikes in the $1000 range.
+If your budget is bigger and you’re looking for high-end performance, we wrote an article on some great road bikes in the $1500 range.

 2) The Mountain Bike: Tackle hills and trails

-Mountain bikes are fantastic for exercise, fitness and fun.
+Mountain bikes are fantastic for exercise, fitness, and fun.
 That’s because they allow you to go off-road and really work up a sweat.

 While road bikes tend to be more of a pure cardiovascular workout, mountain riding tends to activate more of your muscle groups, since you’ll be dealing with inclines, declines, and occasionally lifting your bicycle over a fallen tree or two.

-With mountain riding, durability and versatility are key, so look for a great frame with considerable suspension components to smooth out the bumps.
+With mountain riding, durability, and versatility are key, so look for a great frame with considerable suspension components to smooth out the bumps.

 Our ride recommendation:

-Motobecane Fantom 29er – Check Price
+Motobecane Fantom 29er

 I like to recommend 29er bikes for anyone interested in mountain riding.
 I find the larger 29-inch rims let you roll over bumps and rocks and tree roots much easier than models with smaller wheels.